-Artists are the ones recording the history.
+Artists are the ones recording history.

 In storytelling, it is imperative to understand a character’s personality and behavioral tendencies in order to capture an appealing characterization of that persona within the narrative structure.
 One has to live, breathe, and feel the surroundings alongside the characters he/she creates.
-For me, within this context, I intend to restructure real personalities visually and create a new persona.
+Me, within this context, I intend to restructure real personalities visually and create a new persona.
 In a way, I am distorting history by projecting these characters through a humorous lens.

 I am implementing fictional characterizations of these individuals within the audience’s mind regardless of the reality.
-My intention is to build these characters from the inside out, investing them with a past and a persona only hinted at in the history.
+My intention is to build these characters from the inside out, investing them with a past and a persona only hinted at in history.

-For the creation of these characters, I tend to concentrate more on the refinements than general aspects.
+For the creation of these characters, I tend to concentrate more on the refinements than on general aspects.
 I intend to re-imagine their roles within specific time periods of our contemporary culture and crystalize the clichés about them.
-I intend to creep up on my audience hinting on the importance of reviewing the history and how characters carry the weight of its narrative.
+I intend to creep up on my audience hinting at the importance of reviewing the history and how characters carry the weight of its narrative.

 ADVOCARTSY is thrilled to present this diverse body of work by Pouya Afshar which exemplifies his range and depth of knowledge in history and Iranian culture as well as his masterful art of character design and storytelling.
 OUT OF CHARACTER is Pouya Afshar’s second solo exhibition with ADVOCARTSY.
 Elegantly combining historical research with unflinchingly honest caricatures, Afshar reminds us of the power and knowledge begging to be discovered within our pasts.
-“Artists are the ones recording the history.” states Afshar matter of factly, a sentiment that is echoed again and again within each work.
+“Artists are the ones recording the history,” states Afshar matter of factly, a sentiment that is echoed again and again within each work.

 ADVOCARTSY West Hollywood